boazsegev/iodine/README.md

 ### Security and limits

 Nobody wants their server to crash...
-Security measures are a fact of life as an internet entety.
+Security measures are a fact of life as an internet entity.
 It is not only the theoretical malicious attacker from which a server must protect itself, but also from the unaware user or client.

 Mostly, it is assumed that Iodine will run behind a proxy (i.e. within a Heroku Dyno or viaduct.io process), as such it is assumed that the proxy will protect the Iodine Http server from undue stress.